Have you learned to condition dehydrated food? Learn how easy it is to take the necessary next steps after drying your favorite fruits and vegetables.

 1. Fully dry your produce

-Whether it is fruit, vegetables, herbs, or jerky, the first step is always completely drying your food.
-Go by the times posted in my posts or in recipe books or other information you find on the internet.
+The first step is always completely drying your food, whether it is fruit, vegetables, herbs, or jerky.
+Go by the times posted in my posts, in the best dehydrating recipe books, or other information you find on the internet.
 But know that those times are relative.
-You need to make sure that your batch is dry and allow to come to room temperature.
+You need to ensure that your batch is dry and allow it to come to room temperature.

 2. Place in an airtight container with space

 This does not have to be the container you plan on storing your food in your pantry.
-You need a little extra space so that you can shake the jar and move the food around a bit.
+You need a little extra space to shake the jar and move the food around a bit.
 Jars are easiest, but any airtight container will work that gives them space.
-You just don't want a huge amount of room as extra air can introduce even more moisture.
+You just don’t want a considerable amount of room, as extra air can introduce even more moisture.

 You do not have to vacuum seal at this point.

-3. Shake once a day for seven days
+3. Shake once a day for five days

-You want to move the produce around so that there are not sticking areas, and give all of the surfaces a chance to be free
+You want to move the produce around so that there are no sticking areas and give all of the surfaces a chance to be free

 4. Discard all produce if you see mold

 Any mold at all, even the smallest bit, is simply the spores finally blooming enough to make them visible.
-But there are tinier spores already in the rest of your jar that makes your food inedible.
-You need to toss it and start over.
+The remaining moisture in your food is a home for mold to grow.

 5. Store in appropriate airtight containers

-At the end of your seven days (ten if you really want to test them), feel free to store your produce as you normally would.
+At the end of your 5-7 days, feel free to store your dehydrated food in airtight containers as you normally would.

 Which Containers to Use for Conditioning?

-- A pot is fine so long as it is stainless steel
+• A pot is fine so long as it is stainless steel and airtight.

-- Clear, plastic food grade containers with lids
+• Clear, plastic food-grade containers with airtight lids

 Fruits - Always

-Fruits are the primary food that needs to be conditioned after drying.
-With a relative humidity of 20% after drying, fruits already offer up a higher humidity level than vegetables do.
+Dried fruits are the primary food that needs to be conditioned after drying.
+With a relative humidity of 20% after drying, fruits already offer a higher humidity level than vegetables.

 Also, fruits tend to be prepared in larger pieces than vegetables by most people.
 So the risk of 3-4 pieces not being properly dried while the rest increases the risk.